 What is cellulite?

-Cellulite is a common skin condition caused by the tension between an accumulation of fat cells beneath the skin’s surface and fibrous connective tissue, leading to the appearance of rippling or lumpy, dimpled skin.
-The connective tissue, or septae, connecting the skin to the underlying muscle consists of fibrous bands that affect the skin structure, resulting in dimpling.
-As fat cells increase and expand, they start to bulge toward the skin’s surface.
+Cellulite is a common skin condition caused by the tension between an accumulation of fat cells beneath the skin’s surface and fibrous septa, leading to rippling or lumpy, dimpled skin.
+The connective tissue, or septae, that connects the skin to the underlying muscle consists of fibrous bands that affect skin structure, resulting in dimpling.
+As fat cells increase and expand, they bulge toward the skin’s surface.
 The fibrous bands pull back against the fat cells, creating the appearance of dimples and ripples along the skin.
-Cellulite typically affects areas of the body with the highest fat distribution, such as the thighs, buttocks, abdomen, breasts, and upper arms.
+Cellulite is not considered a medical condition.
+It occurs in people of all body types and fitness levels and is a normal variation in skin structure.
+While it cannot be completely prevented, in-office treatment options can significantly improve the appearance of cellulite by addressing skin firmness, collagen production, and the structures beneath the skin that contribute to dimpling.

 What are the different grades of cellulite?

-In the Journal of the European Academy of Dermatology and Venerology, published in 2009, doctors established a severity scale for accessing cellulite.
-The cellulite scale established three grades ranging from grade 1 to 3.
+In the Journal of the European Academy of Dermatology and Venerology, published in 2009, doctors developed a severity scale to assess cellulite.
+The scale defined three grades, ranging from grade 1 to 3.

-• Grade 1 – (mild) superficial dimpling with an “orange peel” appearance and 1-4 slight depressions in the skin.
+• Grade 1 – (mild) superficial dimpling with an “orange peel” appearance and 1-4 slight skin depressions.

-• Grade 2 – (moderate) deeper skin rippling with a “cottage cheese” “-like appearance and 5-9 medium depressions in the skin.
+• Grade 2 – (moderate) deeper skin rippling with a “cottage cheese”-like appearance and 5-9 medium skin depressions.

 • Grade 3 – (severe) deep skin rippling with a “mattress-like” appearance and ten or more deep depressions.

-Several fat removal and skin tightening treatment options are approved by the U.S. Food and Drug Administration (FDA) for cellulite reduction and have no side effects.
-With many available options at Dr. Green’s office, it is important to note that no one treatment is inherently “better” than another; rather, it is most important to determine the treatment or series of treatments that will work best for you.
-The best way to find the correct treatment option is by consulting with Dr. Green in her New York City dermatology office.
-The most popular treatments offered at Dr. Green’s office are all designed to improve the appearance of cellulite and include Thermage radiofrequency laser treatment and Sculptra dermal filler injections.
+Several fat-reduction and skin-tightening treatments approved by the U.S. Food and Drug Administration (FDA) for cellulite reduction have no side effects.
+With many options available at Dr. Green’s office, it is important to note that no one treatment is inherently “better” than another; rather, the most important step is to determine the treatment or series of treatments that will work best for you.
+The best way to find the right treatment option is to consult with Dr. Green in her New York City dermatology office.
+The most popular treatments offered at Dr. Green’s office are designed to improve the appearance of cellulite and include Thermage radiofrequency laser treatment and Sculptra dermal filler injections.

 Thermage for cellulite reduction treatment

-Thermage is a non-invasive procedure for skin tightening and cellulite reduction that utilizes radiofrequency energy to stimulate new collagen production in the dermal layers of the skin.
-Collagen is an important skin protein that provides structural support and contributes to a firm, smooth, and tight skin texture.
-By replenishing collagen, Thermage helps increase skin elasticity and smoothes out cellulite dimples.
-With the newly designed total body tip, Thermage® FLX can penetrate deeper into the skin tissue painlessly and effectively to both tighten and smooth the skin.
-The procedure takes approximately one hour, and results are gradually seen over four to six months.
-Thermage® is suitable for all skin types with no downtime, allowing patients to easily schedule their treatment sessions and resume normal daily activities immediately after the procedure.
+Thermage is a non-invasive skin-tightening and cellulite-reduction procedure that uses radiofrequency energy to stimulate collagen production in the skin’s dermal layers.
+Collagen is a key structural protein that supports skin firmness and smoothness.
+By replenishing collagen, Thermage helps increase skin elasticity and smooth out cellulite dimples.
+With its newly designed total-body tip, Thermage® FLX can penetrate deeper into the skin painlessly and effectively to tighten and smooth the skin.
+The procedure takes approximately 1 hour, and results are gradually visible over 4 to 6 months.
+Thermage® is suitable for all skin types and offers no downtime, allowing patients to easily schedule treatment sessions and resume normal daily activities immediately after the procedure.
 Thermage can be performed on nearly any body area, including the buttocks, upper thighs, abdomen, and upper arms.

 Sculptra Injections for cellulite treatment

-Sculptra is a dermal filler product made of poly-L-lactic acid, an FDA-approved substance that stimulates collagen production and corrects depressions and surface irregularities in the skin.
-Many patients use Sculptra to target facial volume loss and reduce the appearance of textural acne scars; however, it can also be used for a nonsurgical Brazilian Butt Lift (BBL) to diminish the look of cellulite on the buttocks.
-By promoting new collagen production in the buttocks area, Sculptra injections can enhance the roundness, firmness, size, and volume of the buttocks while minimizing the appearance of cellulite dimples and rippling.
+Sculptra is a dermal filler made of poly-L-lactic acid, an FDA-approved substance that stimulates collagen production and corrects skin depressions and surface irregularities.
+Many patients use Sculptra to address facial volume loss and reduce the appearance of textural acne scars; however, it can also be used for a non-surgical Brazilian Butt Lift (BBL) to diminish the look of cellulite on the buttocks.
+By promoting new collagen production in the buttocks, Sculptra injections can enhance the roundness, firmness, size, and volume of the buttocks while minimizing the appearance of cellulite dimples and rippling.
 A short series of injections, spaced 4 to 6 weeks apart, is required for optimal cosmetic results, after which patients can anticipate smoother, less-dimpled skin for up to two years.

 Intense Pulsed Laser (IPL) therapy

-Intense Pulsed Light treatment, also known as IPL, uses various wavelengths of light to address different skin conditions.
-With its range of wavelengths, IPL can treat numerous skin concerns, including skin laxity, hyperpigmentation, sun spots, age spots, acne scars, hair removal, rosacea, and broken blood vessels.
-The Forever Young BBL, a new IPL treatment from Sciton, delivers light energy to the dermal layer of the skin to stimulate collagen production, tighten the skin, and diminish the appearance of cellulite.
-Some research even suggests that the Forever Young BBL may alter the expression of genes linked to aging and longevity (doi: 10.1038/jid.2012.287).
-Patients typically participate in an initial series of four to six treatment sessions spaced one month apart, followed by regular maintenance sessions to sustain and enhance their results.
+Intense Pulsed Light (IPL) uses multiple wavelengths of light to address various skin conditions.
+With its broad wavelength range, IPL can treat numerous skin concerns, including skin laxity, hyperpigmentation, sun spots, age spots, acne scars, hair removal, rosacea, and broken blood vessels.
+The Forever Young BBL, a new IPL treatment from Sciton, delivers light energy to the skin’s dermal layer to stimulate collagen production, tighten the skin, and diminish the appearance of cellulite.
+Clinical studies suggest that the Forever Young BBL may alter the expression of genes linked to aging and longevity (doi: 10.1038/jid.2012.287).
+Patients typically undergo an initial series of 4 to 6 sessions spaced 1 month apart, followed by regular maintenance sessions to sustain and enhance their results.

 Velashape for cellulite reduction

-Velashape is a nonsurgical body contouring procedure that combines cellulite reduction and body contouring for overall rejuvenation.
-Velashape is a non-invasive treatment that uses heat, infrared light, radiofrequency, and vacuum technology to manipulate the fibrous bands beneath the skin to improve the appearance of cellulite.
-This vacuum technology suction breaks up the lumpy pockets within the skin while the infrared light and bi-polar radio frequency energy gently heat the fat cells and surrounding tissue.
-Ideal cellulite reduction results are achieved with 5-6 treatment sessions spaced three weeks apart.
+Velashape is a non-surgical body contouring procedure that combines cellulite reduction and body contouring for overall rejuvenation.
+It is a non-invasive treatment that uses heat, infrared light, radiofrequency, and vacuum technology to target the fibrous bands beneath the skin, improving the appearance of cellulite.
+The vacuum suction breaks up lumpy pockets beneath the skin, while infrared light and bipolar radiofrequency energy gently heat the fat cells and surrounding tissue.
+Ideal cellulite-reduction results are achieved with 5-6 treatment sessions spaced 3 weeks apart.
 After Velashape treatment, the skin texture in the treatment area is visibly smoother and firmer.
 Initial cellulite reduction results can be seen after three sessions.
 Velashape® is completely painless and requires no downtime after treatment.
 Each session takes less than an hour and can be done in any season and for all skin types.

 Subcision with Cellfina for cellulite reduction

 Cellfina is an FDA-approved subcision technique that targets and improves the dimples associated with cellulite.
-The Cellfina procedure involves using a device with a blade the size of a small needle to physically break up the connective bands beneath the skin that cause the lumpy appearance of cellulite dimples.
-The total number of Cellfina treatments required to smooth out the appearance of the skin is dependent on the number of dimples that are present in the skin in a treatment area.
-The dimples that are targeted during a treatment session are typically permanently removed; however, new cellulite dimples do have the potential to form as there is no way yet to prevent them from forming.
-There are a few days of downtime after having a Cellfina procedure, and patients can expect swelling, bruising, and tenderness in the treatment area for several days afterward.
-There may be some discomfort associated with the procedure itself, though local anesthesia is typically utilized to help reduce patient discomfort.
-The treatment results are long-lasting and can be observed just a few days after the procedure.
+The Cellfina procedure uses a device with a blade the size of a small needle to physically break up the connective bands beneath the skin that cause the lumpy appearance of cellulite dimples.
+The number of Cellfina treatments required to smooth the skin depends on the number of dimples in the treatment area.
+The dimples targeted during a session are typically permanently removed; however, new cellulite dimples can still form, as there is currently no way to prevent them.
+There are a few days of downtime after a Cellfina procedure, and patients can expect swelling, bruising, and tenderness in the treatment area for several days afterward.
+There may be some discomfort during the procedure, though local anesthesia is typically used to help reduce it.
+The results are long-lasting and can be observed as early as a few days after the procedure.

 Cellulaze cellulite treatment

 Cellulaze is an invasive cosmetic treatment designed to temporarily improve the appearance of cellulite on the buttocks and thighs.
-During the treatment, a small incision is made in the skin to insert a laser fiber into the subcutaneous tissue.
-The heat energy from the laser fiber effectively breaks apart the fibrous bands that intensify the look of cellulite dimples.
-Not only does the treatment break up the septae in the skin, but it also helps to melt away some of the excess fat cells that are bulging and contributing to the appearance of cellulite.
-Additionally, the laser energy from Cellulaze induces collagen production within the skin, boosting the skin’s elasticity and improving its thickness.
-The total number of treatments required to observe optimal cosmetic results varies depending on the severity of cellulite and the number of areas being treated with the procedure.
-Results may be observed after a single treatment, though several sessions are typically required to achieve the best results.
-Several weeks of downtime are associated with Cellulaze, and patients can expect bruising, swelling, and soreness in the treatment areas following the procedure.
-Generally, the results from Cellulaze can last for up to twelve months.
+During the procedure, a small incision is made to insert a laser fiber into the subcutaneous tissue.
+The heat from the laser fiber breaks apart the fibrous bands that intensify the appearance of cellulite dimples.
+The treatment also melts some of the excess fat cells that bulge and contribute to cellulite.
+Additionally, Cellulaze’s laser energy stimulates collagen production within the skin, boosting elasticity and increasing thickness.
+The number of treatments needed to achieve optimal cosmetic results varies with the severity of cellulite and the number of areas treated.
+Results may be visible after a single treatment, though several sessions are typically required to achieve the best results.
+Cellulaze is associated with several weeks of downtime, and patients can expect bruising, swelling, and soreness in the treatment areas following the procedure.
+Generally, results from Cellulaze can last up to 12 months.

 Endermologie cellulite treatment

-Endermologie is a cellulite reduction treatment that entails using a handheld device that delivers a targeted deep-tissue massage to an area of the body to break apart the cellulite dimples in the skin.
+Endermologie is a cellulite-reduction treatment that uses a handheld device to deliver a targeted deep-tissue massage to an area of the body, breaking apart the dimples of cellulite.
 The massage effectively tones and tightens the skin, but several sessions are needed to see results.
-It is common that after completion of the procedure, patients may experience slight bruising and muscle soreness in the treated area.
-The effects of the Endermologie treatments can last for up to a year.
+After completion of the procedure, patients may experience slight bruising and muscle soreness in the treated area.
+The effects of Endermologie treatments can last for up to a year.

 Acoustic wave therapy

 Acoustic wave therapy is an in-office treatment option.
-The provider uses a handheld device that vibrates sound waves to stimulate the connective tissues of the treatment area.
-The vibration improves circulation and stimulates collagen build-up, which is supposed to improve the appearance of cellulite.
-Typically, several treatment sessions are needed to see results, after which results can last for up to two years, depending on the area treated.
+The provider uses a handheld device that emits sound waves to stimulate the connective tissues in the treatment area.
+The vibration improves circulation and stimulates collagen buildup, which is said to improve the appearance of cellulite.
+Typically, several treatment sessions are needed to see results, and those results can last for up to two years, depending on the area treated.

 Emtone radiofrequency treatment

-Emtone is an anti-cellulite treatment that works via radio frequency (RF) technology to address the various causes of cellulite.
-The Emtone applies RF energy and heat to the treatment area at between 108 and 110 degrees Fahrenheit.
-As a result, new elastin and collagen production is triggered to tighten and smooth out the skin.
+Emtone is an anti-cellulite treatment that uses radiofrequency (RF) technology to address the various causes of cellulite.
+The Emtone delivers RF energy and heat to the treatment area at temperatures between 108 and 110 degrees Fahrenheit.
+As a result, new elastin and collagen are produced, tightening and smoothing the skin.
 Acoustic waves are also emitted from the Emtone device to increase circulation in the treatment area and boost skin cell turnover.
-The Emtone treatment can be used on all body areas that may be affected by cellulite, including the arms, legs, buttocks, and abdomen.
+The Emtone treatment can be used on all areas of the body that may be affected by cellulite, including the arms, legs, buttocks, and abdomen.

 Aveli for the treatment of cellulite

-Aveli is a minimally invasive procedure that is FDA-cleared for cellulite reduction in the buttocks and thighs.
-Aveli works as a cellulite treatment by specifically targeting the fibrous bands, or septae, that pull down against fat cells and create the appearance of cellulite dimples.
-The dimples to be treated are marked by the provider (a board-certified dermatologist or plastic surgeon), and the device is inserted beneath the skin’s surface to alter the structure of the septae, releasing the tension and resulting in a smoother skin texture.
-Similar to Cellfina, Aveli relies on mechanical subcision technology, although Aveli offers more precise treatment.
+Aveli is a minimally invasive procedure FDA-cleared for cellulite reduction on the buttocks and thighs.
+Aveli works by targeting the fibrous bands, or septae, that pull down on fat cells and create the appearance of cellulite dimples.
+The provider (a board-certified dermatologist or plastic surgeon) marks the dimples to be treated, and the device is inserted beneath the skin’s surface to alter the structure of the septae, releasing tension and resulting in smoother skin texture.
+Similar to Cellfina, Aveli relies on mechanical subcision technology, though it offers more precise treatment.
 Common side effects of Aveli include bruising and swelling in the treatment area.
-Usually, a single treatment session is effective for cellulite reduction, although this treatment option can not prevent new pimples from forming.
+Usually, a single treatment session is effective for reducing cellulite, though it cannot prevent new dimples from forming.

 Microdermabrasion to reduce the appearance of cellulite

-Microdermabrasion is a treatment option that works best for patients with grade 1 cellulite.
-This treatment is performed by a dermatologist who uses aluminum oxide crystals that are designed to exfoliate the skin.
-The exfoliation of the treated area stimulates skin cell turnover, helps promote the generation of healthy, new skin cells, and improves the skin’s overall appearance.
+Microdermabrasion is best suited for patients with grade 1 cellulite.
+This treatment is performed by a dermatologist who uses aluminum oxide crystals to exfoliate the skin.
+The exfoliation of the treated area stimulates skin cell turnover, promotes the generation of healthy new skin cells, and improves the skin’s overall appearance.
 Several treatments are needed to see results.
-However, this treatment method generally is not as effective for treating the appearance of cellulite compared to newer, more innovative laser treatments like Thermage.
+However, this treatment method is generally less effective at improving the appearance of cellulite than newer, more innovative laser treatments such as Thermage.
 During your consultation with Dr. Green, you can discuss which treatment options best suit your skin condition and desired cosmetic results.

 KM before and after Thermage MGWatermark